 Clinical cases

-The 11 clinical cases were provided by one of the authors (WHC) and were confirmed SJS and/or TEN based on clinical presentation.
+The 11 clinical cases were provided by the authors CC and CL, who did not take part in the causality assessments.
+The cases were confirmed SJS and/or TEN based on clinical presentation.
 The clinical information was de-identified and then provided to the 7 reviewers.
 The information included a brief medical history, detailed clinical presentation and relationship of the cutaneous ADR onset to any recent drug exposure.
 Laboratory evaluations and data regarding skin biopsy results were provided when available.
 The timing of the initiation through discontinuation was provided for each drug when available.

 Statistical analysis